top of page

 What were the gods of the early Frisians?

 Firstly, the goddess Baduhenna.
 Known from the Battle of Baduhenna in AD 24.
-A battle just north of the modern city of Amsterdam between the Frisii 'Frisians' and the Roman Army, with on Roman side a body-count of 1,300 soldiers, again according Roman historian Tacitus.
+A battle just north of the modern city of Amsterdam, between the Frisii 'Frisians' and the Roman Army, with on Roman side a body-count of 1,300 soldiers, again, according to the Roman historian Tacitus.
 Maybe he exaggerated a bit.

 Secondly, the goddess Hludana.
-Known from an inscription found in Xanten at the lower river Rhine in Germany.
-But also from an inscription found at Beetgum in province Friesland.
+Known from an inscription found in the town of Xanten at the Lower River Rhine in Germany.
+But also from an inscription found at the village of Beetgum in the province Friesland.
 Perhaps Hludana was worshiped by the Frisii living in the northwest of the Netherlands.

 inscription Hludana, Beetgum Frisia